-As a strong source of folate, iron, potassium, vitamin B-6, as well as no cholesterol, barley is known to be very heart healthy.
+As a strong source of folate, iron, potassium, vitamin B-6, as well as not having cholesterol, barley is known to be very heart healthy.
 A diet rich in these nutrients has the ability to reduce heart disease and high blood pressure.

-Food barley contains beta-glucan, which is a type of fiber that is highly effective in reducing appetite and food intake, making it a perfect addition to a diet.
+Food barley contains beta-glucan, which is a type of fiber that is highly effective in reducing appetite and food intake, makes it a perfect addition to a diet.

 Barley is a good source of niacin, riboflavin, thiamin, magnesium, and selenium.
 These nutrients increase the cell formation process, like carrying oxygen through the blood, and the performance of the immune system.

 73.5 Grams of Carbs

 9.9 Grams of Protein